Serena Williams Wears Sneakers to Prince Harry and Meghan Markle’s Wedding Reception

-From rocking a little black dress with high-top sneakers to expressing amazement at Kate Middleton’s ability to wear heels just hours after delivering her third child, it’s fair to say Serena Williams isn’t the biggest fan of inches-high footwear.
+She’s rocked a little black dress with high-top sneakers, and recently expressed amazement at Kate Middleton’s ability to wear heels just hours after delivering her third child.
+It’s fair to say that Serena Williams isn’t the biggest fan of inches-high footwear.

-So it’s no surprise to learn that the 23-time Grand Slam champ opted for comfort at Prince Harry and Meghan Markle’s evening wedding party.
-At the ceremony, Williams donned a head-to-toe pink Versace ensemble — complete with pointed-toe pumps.
+So it’s no surprise to learn that the 23-time Grand Slam champ opted for comfort at Prince Harry and Meghan Markle’s wedding reception following the ceremony where she donned a head-to-toe pink ensemble — complete with pointed-toe pumps.

-In true Serena fashion, the star turned up at the party at Frogmore House wearing a custom-made multi-flowers Valentino fall ’18 brocade dress paired with — that’s right — sneakers, which she revealed were given to her that very day by the brand’s creative director, Pierpaolo Piccioli.
+In true Serena fashion, the star turned up at the after-party at Frogmore House wearing a custom-made multi-flowers Valentino fall ’18 brocade dress paired with — that’s right — sneakers, which she revealed were given to her that very day by the brand’s creative director, Pierpaolo Piccioli.

 “Little known fact: I often wear sneakers under my evening gown,” she wrote in an Instagram post sharing her cool look.
 “These [Maison Valentino’s Pierpaolo Piccioli] gave to me last min[ute].
 I told him be careful I tend to be comfy for long nights.”